joshstx/projector-esp-rs232/README.md

-# BenQ Projector RS-232 (ESPHome External Component)
+# BenQ Projector RS-232 (ESPHome for Home Assistant)

 An ESPHome external component that: